 In fact, if you struggle with health challenges like pulmonary hypertension, then you will need the services of both a pulmonologist and a cardiologist.
-A pulmonologist uses diverse procedures ranging from bloodwork, CT scans, chest X-rays, spirometry, sleep studies and bronchoscopies to make accurate diagnosis, create treatment plans and monitor your progress.
+A pulmonologist uses diverse procedures ranging from bloodwork, CT scans, chest X-rays, spirometry, sleep studies, and bronchoscopies to make an accurate diagnosis, create treatment plans and monitor your progress.

 Who needs a pulmonologist?